- Community Development

-- Attachment A (Amended & Restated Development Agreement)
+- Attachment A (PDF) (Amended and Restated Development Agreement)

-- Attachment C (License Agreement for Switchbacks and other City-Owned Properties)
+- Attachment C (PDF) (License Agreement for Switchbacks and other City-Owned Properties)

-- Attachment D (Amended License Agreement for Shoreline Park)
+- Attachment D (PDF) (Amended License Agreement for Shoreline Park)

-- Attachment F (Offers to Dedicate Conservation Easements)
+- Attachment F (PDF) (Offers to Dedicate Conservation Easements)

-On August 21, 2018, the City Council will consider the following actions associated with the recordation of Final Vesting Tract Map No. 50666:
+On August 21, 2018, the City Council will consider the following actions associated with the recordation of Final Vesting Tract Map Number 50666: